 WCAD is unable to provide predeterminations regarding the potential of a future rollback on a property.

-WCAD.org has a rollback estimate worksheet available at: Rollback Estimate Worksheet
+WCAD.org has a rollback estimate worksheet available at: Rollback estimate worksheet

 If a rollback estimate is requested, the requestor can email ElainaW@wcad.org.
 The requestor will need to provide the change of use date and the acreage amount.
 The change of use date will be the date dirt was or will be turned and the acreage will be the number of acres that are being or will be developed.
 Once WCAD has completed their portion, the requestor will need to email it to the Tax Office to get the actual estimate.
 The WCAD email contains the Tax Office information.

-Please reference the Online Rollback Map to view a parcel’s rollback history.
-There is also an Excel document at WCAD.org containing the last nine years of rollback information.
+Please reference the online rollback map to view a parcel’s rollback history.
+There is also an excel document at WCAD.org containing the last nine years of rollback information.

-At the bottom of the FAQs there will be a check box stating that the FAQs have been read, and when you select the check box, a box opens for the property owner to type their question and email it to the department.
+At the bottom of the FAQ’s there will be a check box stating that the FAQs have been read, and when you select the check box, a box opens for the property owner to type their question and email it to the department.
 If WCAD Public Services receives a call, they will instruct the caller to utilize the website (manual, estimator, and FAQs) and that they can send their question (from the FAQ page) at that time.
 “If you have a non-property specific AG related question, please type the message below.”
 Below is an example:

 I have read/reviewed the frequently asked questions above and would like to submit a question to the land and agriculture department.
 I understand that the department cannot provide advice, advise, advocate, tell you how to qualify, and/or provide property specific questions.
 Submitted questions are reviewed and responded to in the order received on Tuesday and Thursdays from 8:00 AM until 11:00 AM.